-- 1. Know basic radio principles relevant to the ASRC, including - a.
-Electromagnetic waves, wavelength and frequency, and effect of frequency on radio signal propagation - b.
+- Know basic radio principles relevant to the ASRC, including - Electromagnetic waves, wavelength and frequency, and effect of frequency on radio signal propagation - b.
 The difference between AM and FM and how speaking loudly on FM decreases signal strength - c.
 Simplex vs duplex - d.
 Retransmitters (remote bases) and repeaters - e.
-Antenna principles, including: - (1) Antenna radiation patterns and effective radiated power (ERP) - (2) The effect of ground planes and reflectors and how to improvise them in the field - (3) How to use other teams to relay to Base - f.
+Antenna principles, including: - (1) Antenna radiation patterns and effective radiated power (ERP) - (2) The effect of ground planes and reflectors and how to improvise them in the field - (3) How to use other teams to relay to Base - (4) The effect of altitude on radio communications - f.
 Carrier squelch, monitor buttons, and PL tone squelch - g.
 Basic principles of network discipline - h.
 Techniques for improving cellphone communications in the backcountry, including use of texting instead of voice, and ways to improve antenna effective radiated power (ERP)